ys-xue/Code-for-Online-Updating-Proportional-Hazards-Test/README.md

 # Code for Online Updating Proportional Hazards Test

-This repository contains `R` code for *An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Big Survival Data*.
+This repository contains `R` code for *An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data* by Yishu Xue, HaiYing Wang, Jun Yan and Elizabeth D. Schifano.

 1. `bczph.cee.R` implements the proposed online updating cumulative test statistic with the matrices and Schoenfeld residuals evaluated